This post may contain affiliate links. Please read my disclosure policy for more details.

 - Pour over the water, the olive oil and mix using a spoon or a spatula.
 You want to incorporate the flour into the water until just combined.
-Add 1 or 2 Tbsps of extra water if needed, but keep in mind the dough looks pretty rough and sticky at this stage, it's not smooth.
+Add 1 extra Tbsp of water if needed, but keep in mind the dough looks pretty rough and sticky at this stage, it's not smooth.

 - Cover with a damp towel and let it rest in a warm place for 1 hour until it doubles in size.